English Language Resources

 Parkland College offers English classes for academic preparation following Parkland College's academic calendar.
 However, these ESL classes are designated "late start" classes, so they begin the third week of classes to accommodate students new to the community.
 Courses are available from beginning through advanced levels in grammar/reading/writing and listening/speaking/pronunciation.
 Tuition is charged; however, employees of the University of Illinois at Urbana-Champaign and their spouses are eligible for resident status.
 Further information can be found here.

-International Coffee Hours are held on a weekly basis by The Cosmopolitan Club and the Wesley Foundation.
+International Coffee Hours are held on a weekly basis by the Wesley Foundation.
 Anyone is welcome.
-For dates and times call the Cosmopolitan Club at 367-3079 or the Wesley Foundation at 344-1120.
+For dates and times call the Wesley Foundation at 344-1120.

 Communiversity: YMCA offers beginning and intermediate English classes each semester, including summer.
 Call 337-1500 for registration and fee information.